Dirt road: Driving on dirt roads

 While most gravel roads are all-weather roads and can be used by ordinary cars, dirt roads may only be passable by trucks or four-wheel drive vehicles, especially in wet weather, or on rocky or very sandy sections.
 It is as easy to become bogged in sand as it is in mud; a high clearance under the vehicle may be required for rocky sections.

 Driving on dirt roads requires great attention to variations in the surface and it is easier to lose control than on a gravel road.

-Laterite and murram roads

-In Africa, parts of Asia, and parts of the Americas, laterite soils are used to build dirt roads.
-However, laterite (called murram in East Africa), varies considerably.
-It ranges from a hard gravel to a softer earth embedded with small stones.
-Not all laterite and murram roads are therefore strictly gravel roads.
-Laterite and murram which contains a significant proportion of clay becomes very slippery when wet, and in the rainy season, it may be difficult even for four-wheel drive vehicles to avoid slipping off very cambered roads into the drainage ditches at the side of the road.
-As it dries out, such laterite can become very hard, like sun-dried bricks.